jkid22/jenkins-puppet/README.md

 ***Question:*** Please explain why requirement (d) above is important.

 The ability to reapply without error ensures a known good state across infrastructure devices.
 Whether the system remains untouched or suffered signficiant change the reapplication of the configuration places the system into a pristine condition.
-In the worse case scenario, a redeployed OS template/image allows CM pushes of code matching the original server.
+In the worse case scenario, a redeployed OS template/image allows CM pushes of code that matches the original server.

 By removing redundant configuration tasks the deployment speed increases, reduces the statiscal probability of error, and simplifies long-term device maintenance.
 A regular workflow focused on refactoring code removes unwanted complexity and signficantly increases readability improving long-term maintainence.